 - 1. Balls may only be thrown, with the exception of the block attack.
 A throw may be performed with one or both hands and be overarm, underarm, side arm or chest push/throw. - 2.
 A throw must leave a player's hand.
 An opponent may not be "tagged" out. - 3.
 Once the ball is no longer in contact with the player, the ball becomes a live ball, and remains so until it touches a surface or dead object. - 4.
-Only active balls can lead to a valid throw: if any inactive ball is thrown, it cannot hit an opponent out, but can be caught by the opponents. - 5.
+If any inactive ball is thrown, it cannot hit an opponent out, but can be caught. - 5.
 Intentionally kicking a ball or spiking a ball in an unsporting way will result in an out for the offending player. - 6.
 A player may not throw or kick the ball once play has stopped or after being called out.
 Actions deemed as flagrant or unnecessary will result in a yellow card. - 7.
 If a ball is thrown and it hits the head of a player above the shoulders, the headshot is normally valid and no penalties for a headshot shall be enforced.
-However, penalties will be considered if the throw is deemed unsporting due to close distance and excessive aggressivity, in situations where referees consider other body parts could have been targeted instead. - 8.
+However, penalties will be considered if the throw is deemed unsporting due to close distance and excessive aggressivity, in situations where officials consider other body parts could have been targeted instead. - 8.
 A ball must never be held in a way that would damage it, nor must be distorted in a way that would alter its normal flight pattern when thrown ("pinching"); pinching a ball will result in an out, and if persistent can result in a yellow card.